noahehall/multicloud/opensource/apache/tinkerpop.md

 select() // extract values/references; e.g. .select([first|last|all,]'propOrReferenceName')
-project() // shorthand for as and select steps; creates projection of results id() // of current element
+project() // shorthand for as and select steps; creates projection of results id() // of current element identity() // the input element of the current step, i.e. the el that was output from the previous step

 ////////////////// CRUD: modification
-// addV -> create verticies
-// addE -> create edges
+// via the graph object
+// ^  best practice to use the g object when adding, updating or deleting vertices and edges addVertex()
+// via the traversal source object addV() addE() addEdge() property() // e.g. ([Cardinality.single?,] 'key', 'val') <-- else it uses Cardinality.set and appends the value
 // drop
-// Cardinality.single is optional, else it uses Cardinality.set and appends the value
-// property(Cardinality.single?, 'key', 'val') -> inserts a property with the given key and value